qpjzande/Detecting-the-resistome-in-ONT-waste-water-samples-using-a-newly-formed-pipeline/README.md

 Run Staramr on both assemblies, with the Pointfinder database disabled.

 Step8:
-Compare the data of the duplicates analyzed using both ONT and Illumina.
+Compare the data of the duplicates analyzed using both Oxford Nanopore and Illumina technologies,

 Step9:
 To simplify the database, Find out for each subgroup which subtype has the highest identity value.
 All other subtypes within this group are removed from the database.
 This is done for all detected groups within the datasets.